dmcgrouther/PokeAPI/readme.md

 1. Download this repository to your local machine.

-2. Change into the respective folder.
+2. Change into the respective folder using this command:\
+`cd PokeAPI`

 3. Install requests using this command in the terminal.\
 `pip install requests`